2023 - 2024 Grantees

 Early Connections Learning Centers

-Greccio Housing Unlimited Inc.
+Greccio Housing Unlimited, INC.

 Homeward Pikes Peak

-Lutheran Social Services of Colorado
+Lutheran Family Services

 Partners in Housing